ehne/ferocia-term-deposit-calculator/README.md

 - `getCompoundInterestGained` should throw an error if it is passed data that it cannot work with (eg. if the amount of time money is invest is smaller than the interest payment frequency would allow for)
 - The tool is provided as a command-line interface because implementing a graphical user interface would involve creating (and testing) a lot more glue and components than the 2 hour time limit would allow for.
   - A GUI could be added in future though.

+## Further tasks
+- It would be good to validate the input that the user provides to the system to ensure it is within normal bounds for a _customer_ tool (eg. no investment periods of 4000 years or negative interest rates)
+- Adding the ability to input a number of years alongside the months count would improve usability.
+- More tests of weird scenarios is always good.